The Importance of Exercise and Rehab with your Chiropractic or Sports Massage Care

 Don’t forget to stay hydrated in hot weather.

 Finally if you think something is a bit too much, get someone to help out, take it easy and don’t overdo it.

 If you are concerned about protecting the back when gardening, consider all the points above when you are getting outside this summer.
 If you need some further advice or have back pain you can always contact us.
 Our website is a good place to start.

 Thats all for now, above all enjoy!

-An Interview with Eastbourne Chiropractor Dr Joshua French: Part 2
+An Interview with Eastbourne Chiropractor Joshua French: Part 2

-In part 1, Eastbourne Chiropractor Dr Gemma found out how Dr Joshua French of Lushington Chiropractic was inspired to become a chiropractor and how he got into sports chiropractic.
+In part 1, Eastbourne Chiropractor Gemma Crouch found out how Joshua French of Lushington Chiropractic was inspired to become a chiropractor and how he got into sports chiropractic.
 We also found out how he can help local Eastbourne athletes and sports teams.

 What is the most common sporting injury you come across when working with athletes and how would you treat it?

 One of the most common sports injuries I see is a sprained ankle.
 This happens when we roll over our ankle on one side and we damage/tear one or more of the ligaments around the ankle joint.
 This is often followed by swelling and maybe bruising, as well as pain and difficulty weight bearing.